YZherebukh/faceit/README.md

   ```
   https://docs.docker.com/get-docker/
 ```
-  If `Docker` is installed, please, run command,s from service root directory Navigare to `faceit/test/docker` and ru a command
+  If `Docker` is installed, please navigare to `faceit/test/docker` and ru a command
   ```
   docker-compose up
   ```